 During the fourth quarter of fiscal 2005, the Company recorded a special charge of \$20.3 million as a result of a decision to close its California wafer fabrication operations and transfer virtually all of the production of products manufactured there to the Company's facility in Wilmington, Massachusetts.
 The charge was for severance and fringe benefit costs that were recorded pursuant to SFAS 88, Employers' Accounting for Settlements and Curtailments of Defined Benefit Pension Plans and for Termination Benefits (SFAS 88), under the Company's ongoing benefit plan for 339 manufacturing employees and 28 general and administrative employees at that site.
-The severance benefit is calculated based on length of past service, and employees must continue to be employed until they are involuntarily terminated in order to receive the severance benefit.
+The severance benefit was calculated based on length of past service, and employees had to continue to be employed until they were involuntarily terminated in order to receive the severance benefit.
 The Company completed the remaining cleanup and closure activities during the second quarter of fiscal 2007.
-As of May 5, 2007, the employment of all of the employees included in this action had been terminated by the Company.
+The employment of all of the employees included in this action has been terminated by the Company.

 In addition to the charge recorded in the fourth quarter of fiscal 2005, the Company recorded additional expense during fiscal 2006, which consisted of \$18.3 million of non-cash cost of sales expenses for additional depreciation due to shortened useful lives of certain manufacturing equipment and \$2.0 million for stay-on bonuses.
-The Company reversed approximately \$2.0 million of its severance accrual during fiscal 2006 because some employees voluntarily left the Company, other employees found alternative employment within the Company, and there was an over accrual related to fringe benefits because severance payments, normally paid as income continuance, were paid as lump sum payments which reduced the benefit costs associated with these payments.
+The Company reversed approximately \$2.0 million of its severance accrual during fiscal 2006 because some employees voluntarily left the Company, other employees found alternative employment within the Company, and there was an over accrual related to fringe benefits because severance payments, normally paid as income continuance, were paid as lump sum payments, which reduced the benefit costs associated with these payments.

-The Company completed production at the wafer fabrication facility on November 9, 2006.
-During the first quarter of fiscal 2007, the Company recorded additional expense, in accordance with SFAS 146, Accounting for Costs Associated with Exit or Disposal Activities (SFAS 146), which consisted of \$3.2 million for clean-up and closure costs that were charged to expense as incurred.
-The additional \$0.4 million of this charge was for lease obligation costs for a warehouse facility the Company ceased using during the first quarter of fiscal 2007.

-During the second quarter of fiscal 2007, the Company recorded a special charge, in accordance with SFAS 146, which consisted of \$1.7 million for clean-up and closure costs that were charged to expense as incurred.
-Also included in the special charge was \$5.0 million of expense for future lease obligation costs for the wafer fabrication facility that the Company ceased using during the second quarter of fiscal 2007.
+The Company ceased production at the wafer fabrication facility on November 9, 2006.
+During the first quarter of fiscal 2007, the Company recorded additional expense, in accordance with SFAS 146, Accounting for Costs Associated with Exit or Disposal Activities (SFAS 146), which consisted of \$3.2 million for clean-up and closure costs that were charged to expense as incurred and \$0.4 million for lease obligation costs for a warehouse facility the Company ceased using during the first quarter of fiscal 2007.
+During the second quarter of fiscal 2007, the Company recorded a special charge, in accordance with SFAS 146, which included \$5.0 million of expense for future lease obligation costs for the wafer fabrication facility that the Company ceased using during the second quarter of fiscal 2007.
+Also included in the special charge was \$1.7 million for clean-up and closure costs that were charged to expense as incurred.
 The clean-up activity was completed during the second quarter of fiscal 2007, and the Company does not expect to incur any additional expenses related to this action.